DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/27-Linear-Regression-Basics.md

 ## Objectives

-1) Obtain parameter estimates of a simple linear regression model given a sample of data.
+1) Obtain parameter estimates of a simple linear regression model, given a sample of data.

 2) Interpret the coefficients of a simple linear regression.

 3) Create a scatterplot with a regression line.

 4) Explain and check the assumptions of linear regression.

-5) Use and be able to explain all new terms.
+5) Use and be able to explain all new terminology, to include: *response*, *predictor*, *linear regression*, *simple linear regression*, *coefficients*, *residual*, *extrapolation*.

 ## Linear regression models